-The product is installed according to the following scenario(s): fixation of the panel to a framework in wood or metal.
-This EPD declares the screws and energy consumption to fixate the panels, but does not include the framework.
-This may lead to the need of additional products and materials for which the impact is not included in this EPD and which shall be taken into account at building level.
-The different frameworks are described in the chapter "Additional technical information for scenario development at building".
+The product is installed according to the following scenario(s): fixation of the panel to a substructure in wood or metal.
+This EPD declares the screws and energy consumption to fixate the panels, but does not include the substructure.

 IMAGES OF THE PRODUCT AND ITS INSTALLATION